Simbarashe95/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that will play the StarWars IV episode in the terminal.
+ a script that adds execution permission to the owner, the group owner and the other users, to the file hello